Skip to main content

 • SMO 4: Code of Ethics for Professional Accountants

 CACR maintains an ongoing process to incorporate new and amended standards into national requirements.
-CACR has translated and adopted the 2022 version of the International Code of Ethics issued by IESBA.
+CACR will adopt the 2023 version of the International Code of Ethics issued by IESBA in November 2024.
 CACR maintains an ongoing process to ensure that approved changes to the IESBA Code of Ethics are translated into Czech language in a timely manner.
 In 2022, CACR’s Committee on Regulation and Professional Development established a Subcommittee on AML and Ethics.

 CACR notes that any amendments to the Code are regularly communicated to members and implementation is supported through publications in its Auditor magazine, training courses, and conferences.